Potato cakes are crusty outside, moist and creamy inside. Cheddar cheese is optional.

 A stack topped with a dollop of sour cream is a wonderful light meal (especially breakfast).

 Frying potato cakes in a griddle will create a pretty presentation.
-Great idea for special occasions like an anniversary or birthday.

 What is a Russet potato?